Traffic alert: Water main breaks divert traffic in Davenport, Bettendorf

 Jersey Ridge Road is closed between Garfield Street and 31st Street due to water main break issues.
 Please avoid the area if possible. #StaySafeDavenport pic.twitter.com/DQTCdDyWj8— Davenport IA Police (@DavenportPolice) February 1, 2019

-Also, Bettendorf has now closed 18th Street near Parkway Drive after a water main break earlier this morning.
+Also, Bettendorf has now closed 18th Street between Parkway Drive and Lincoln Road after a water main break earlier this morning.

 Drivers should take an alternate route.